-Sixth Street Proper (B2) Recommendations (Cont.):
+Sixth Street Proper (B2) Recommendations (cont.):

-Strategy Zoning Code Update Considerations Complementary Housing or Community Spaces Strategy Considerations Why it Matters 3.
-Expand residential allowances while maintaining commercial business priorities.
+Strategy Zoning Code Update Considerations Complimentary Housing or Community Spaces Strategy Considerations Why it Matters 2.
+Require stronger housing mitigation from projects that don't opt into community-serving incentives. • Increase the ROAH mitigation rate and cost structure (currently 20% of gap to provide worker housing tied to 2012 construction pricing) for projects that do not include community-serving elements.
+Update ROAH unit requirements to ensure it fits into the housing portfolio of community needs.
+Ensures that development not directly aligned with plan goals still contributes equitably to Crested Butte's housing needs.
+3. Expand residential allowances while maintaining commercial business priorities.
 Keep business uses (restaurants, retail, services) required on first floors.
 Eliminate the cap of 50% residential units, enabling a possibility of two stories of housing above commercial.
 Identify and prioritize everyday-serving business types (e.g. everyday eateries).
 Explore deed restrictions for commercial space.
 Increases the viability of mixed-use development and supports housing production.
 Allows additional market rate housing to financially offset the cost of below-market commercial rents.
 4. Zone the (currently unzoned) 4-way Public.
 Enable the 4-way to be re-envisioned in the long-term to serve more community uses.
-Explore Town-led projects such as live/work units, senior housing, library or visitor service upgrades, and community spaces.
-Explore other opportunities in the corridor like expanding Stepping Stones to address childcare needs.
-Activates a public space at the 4-way while retaining the history/ character of this key node and creates an opportunity for public- private synergy in achieving community goals.
+Explore Town-led projects on the site, such as live/work units, senior housing, an improved library, improved visitor services, and/or other community gathering spaces.
+Explore additional Town-led opportunities in the corridor, such as supporting an expansion of Stepping Stones to meet growing childcare needs, and supporting planning for Phase 2 of the Center for the Arts to create an arts/culture hub.
+Activates a public space at the 4-way while retaining the history/ character of this key node and create an opportunity for public-private synergy in achieving community goals.